Optimal investment with a noisy signal of future stock prices

 and that it suffices to do the computation of the value of the problem~\eqref{eq:13} for $\tau$ satisfying, in addition, $\tau(0)=0$.

-In fact, using that the description of optimal policies from Theorem~\ref{thm:1} holds for $\tau$ satisfying~\eqref{eq:14} and that~\eqref{eq:13} holds when, in addition, $\tau(0)=0$ (which we will prove independently below), we can even prove that the optimization problem depends continuously on $\tau$ and thus can be smoothed out by $\tau$ with~\eqref{eq:14}:
+In fact, using that the description of optimal policies from Theorem~\ref{thm:1} holds for $\tau$ satisfying~\eqref{eq:14} and that~\eqref{eq:13} holds when, in addition, $\tau(0)=0$ (which we will prove independently below), we can even prove that the optimization problem depends continuously on $\tau$ and thus it suffices to consider smooth $\tau$ with~\eqref{eq:14}: